typotheque/text-shaping/docs/1-Unicode.md

 ### 1.2.1 Akshara-based analysis

-Many simpler scripts, such as Latin and Arabic, are conventionally considered to have two major categories of graphemes, letters (basic and spacing) and diacritics (modifying and nonspacing) in the context of digital typography.
-This simple categorization does not work well for Indic scripts, as Indic scripts tend to have a rich set of letter-like but conceptually **composite** structures besides basic letters, and the modifying structures in Indic scripts can be either nonspacing or spacing and are often derived from basic letters (or letter-like composite structures).
+Many simpler scripts, such as Latin and Arabic, are conventionally analyzed with two major categories of writing units in the context of digital typography: basic and spacing ones are letters, while modifying and nonspacing ones are diacritics.
+This simple categorization does not work well for Indic scripts, as Indic scripts tend to have a rich and open set of letter-like but conceptually **composite** units besides basic letters, while the modifying units in Indic scripts can be either nonspacing or spacing and are often systematically derived from letter-like units.

 > FIGURE: Latin letters and diacritics vs Indic bases and signs.

+For analyzing Indic scripts, therefore, writing units are instead conventionally categorized in this way:

+- independent units are **bases**;
-Thus for analyzing Indic scripts, graphemes are instead categorized as **bases** (independent structures) and **signs** (dependent and **productive** structures, known as _mātrā_, _kār(a)_, etc., in various languages).
+- dependent units are **signs**, which are known as _mātrā_, _kār(a)_, etc., in various languages.

 As an Indic sign can pretty much appear on any side of the depended base, the apparent order of graphic units can contradict the order of sounds represented by bases and signs.
 In order to systematically reconcile the contradicting graphic order and phonetic order and predict one from the order, when analyzing an Indic text for its Unicode representation, the text is first broken down to a sequence of isolated **akshara** (_akṣara_), the classic unit in which Indic scripts are written and analyzed.
 Aksharas allow Indic-specific complex encoding–shaping behaviors to be confined within a limited and predictable context.

 Indic scripts work in a way that, by conceptually joining a set of simple bases and signs together, variable aksharas are dynamically formed to represent additional syllables.
-Graphical compositions of aksharas are ultimately **obscure**, but as an aid to analysis, productive signs can often be identified.
+Graphical compositions of aksharas are ultimately **obscure**, but as an aid to analysis, **productive** signs can often be identified.

 > FIGURE:\
 > simple bases क _ka_ and ष _ṣa_ → simple akshara (only क्ष _kṣa_ base) क्ष _kṣa_\